unswexplains/unswexplains.github.io/ee442a77539d/content.md

   });
 </script>

-We can see from this graph that even if her skill level is 0.8, the chance of her getting all ten predictions correct is still small - about 0.1, or 1 in 10.
+We can see from this graph that even if her skill level is 0.8, her chance of getting all ten predictions correct is still small - about 0.1, or 1 in 10.
 So, given that she did get all ten correct, her skill level must be quite high.

 Right?

-# Perhaps not
+# Many predictors

 Not necessarily.
-It's quite possible that she had no skill at all, despite the fact that she got all ten predictions correct.
+It's possible that she had no skill at all, despite getting all ten predictions correct.

-How can that be?
+How is that possible?
 It's because if enough people were making predictions, then it's very likely that *someone* would get all ten correct, even if they were all just guessing.

 Suppose there were a bunch of people making predictions.
 Suppose that none of them have any skill, so that the probability of any one of them getting any one prediction correct is 0.5.
 Then for any given person, the probability of that person getting all ten correct is about 1/1000.
 But the probability of *at least one of them* getting all ten correct can be quite high.
-In fact, if there were about 4000 of them, then it's about 0.98, or 98%.
-So we can be 98% confident that at least one of them will get them all right.
+In fact, if there were 4000 of them, then it's about 0.98, or 98%.
+In that case, we could be 98% confident that at least one of them would get all ten correct.
 To emphasise: that's even if none of them have any skill, and their predictions are no better than guesses.

 You can see this for yourself.
 Below are 4096 squares, each of which represents someone predicting the election.
 They have no skill.
 In fact, they don't even pretend to - each just flips a coin, and if it lands heads they predict Republican, otherwise they predict Democrat.
 So each has just 50% chance of correctly predicting the outcome of an election.

 Each time you click "Run an election", the predictors toss their coins and make a prediction.
 Those who get it correct are kept; the others are discarded.
 After ten elections, any remaining predictors are ones who have correctly predicted the outcome of all ten elections.
 There is 98% chance that you'll be left with at least one predictor.